Gagnier (Gagne) History Web Site

 Mr. Aime Gagne of Montreal gave a presentation on the history of the

+Association in 1997.
 I am grateful to him for providing an English translation.

 Here is a summary of that presentation: